connievi/Recipeopedia/README.md

    * User can edit a description for themselves (OPTIONAL)
    * User can add/change profile image (OPTIONAL)
    * User can log out
+   * User can delete their account (OPTIONAL)
-* Category/search screen
+* Recipe List Search screen
-    * User can search keywords or choose categories (breakfast, lunch, dinner, etc.) to navigate to a screen of recipes
+    * User can search keywords to view list of recipes
     * Filter recipes by total ingredient cost and other factors (OPTIONAL)
-* Recipe screen
     * User can view/scroll through generated recipes
-    * User can tap on a recipe and view detailed recipe information, users' reviews
+    * User can tap on a recipe and view detailed recipe information and users' reviews
 * Recipe Details screen
-    * User can leave reviews on a recipe (comment + image) to share their experience
+    * User can leave reviews on a recipe to share their experience
     * User can double tap to like other users' reviews
     * User can save favorite recipes
-    * User can rate recipes out of 5 stars
     * User can receive suggested grocery information for guidance where to buy ingredients (OPTIONAL)
 * Recipes for You Screen (OPTIONAL)
     * User can view generated “Recipes for You” and a daily suggested recipe (OPTIONAL)